StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-ui-configuration/remove-all-periods-option.md

 <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for removing the **All periods** option in a [dashboard](../../../analyst-corner/dashboard/about-dashboards.md) in TheHive.

-Use this procedure to improve application performance by preventing users to select the **All periods** option.
+Improve TheHive performance by preventing users to select the **All periods** option in a [dashboard](../../../analyst-corner/dashboard/about-dashboards.md).

 To learn how to change the display period for dashboards, see [Set a Dashboard Display Period](../../../analyst-corner/dashboard/set-dashboard-display-period.md).